julie-jiang/sudoku/README.md

 ## Time spent doing this project
 Too long.
 But in retrospect, I totally would do it again.

-One of the most challenging parts of this project was figuring how to add iterating functionality to my data structures, which I wish we learned more about in class, as I think this is a very useful feature for data structures.
-But by forcing myself to figure out how to implement iterators, I earned more about classes in c++ these past few days than I ever did before, which was a very rewarding process.
+One of the most challenging parts of this project was trying to figure out how to add iterating functionality to my data structures, which I wish we learned more about in class, as I think this is a very useful feature for data structures.
+But by forcing myself to figure out how to implement iterators, I learned more about classes in c++ these past few days than I ever did before, which was a very rewarding process.

 [1]: https://en.wikipedia.org/wiki/Constraint_satisfaction